-The Italian city of Naples holds on to its roguish old-world charm and layers of history with an iron fist – and with good reason: its medieval fortresses have been used to defend the Gulf of Naples from naval attacks for centuries.
-Culture Trip’s local insiders have the scoop on which castles in and near Naples – from Castel dell’Ovo to Castello Aragonese – are most worth a visit.
+The Italian city of Naples holds on to its roguish, old-world charm and layers of history with an iron fist, and with good reason: its medieval fortresses have been used to defend the Bay of Naples from naval attacks for centuries.
+Here, we’ve picked out which castles in and near Naples – from Castel dell’Ovo to Castello Aragonese – are most worth a visit.

-Right in the heart of Naples, a small piazza surrounds the great Castel Capuano, a Renaissance structure built in 1140 by order of King William I. Before you take to one of the palm-fringed cafes where locals sit, sipping rosé and sighing over ‘la dolce vita’, we recommend a gander indoors.
+Right in the heart of Naples, a small piazza surrounds the great Castel Capuano, built in 1140 by order of King William I. Before you take to one of the palm-fringed cafes where locals sip rosé and enjoy la dolce vita, we recommend a look indoors.
 Castel Capuano is the second oldest in the city and boasts a stunning courtyard, the Formiello fountain and a gallery filled to the brim with frescoes.
 Recommended by local insider Debbie Oakes

-Few places in Naples are as distinguishable as this landmark.
-The medieval masterpiece was commissioned by Charles I of Anjou in 1266 and has withstood centuries of weather damage and neglect.
-One of the city’s most famous legends involves a crocodile that infiltrated the castle through a hole in the moat’s walls to feast on prisoners – though whether this was a cautionary tale or has some truth to it is up to you.
-Crocs aside, the castle is now home to the Civic Museum and the Library of the Neapolitan Society of History, though it’s mostly popular for Giotto’s historic frescoes.
-Inside the Armoury Room, visitors are also privy to Roman ruins that lie under a glass floor.
+Few places in Naples are as distinctive as this landmark.
+The Medieval masterpiece was commissioned by Charles I of Anjou in the 13th century and has withstood years of weather damage and neglect.
+One of the city’s most famous legends involves a crocodile that infiltrated the castle through a hole in the moat’s walls, keen to feast on prisoners – a cautionary tale, perhaps.
+Crocs aside, the castle is now home to the Civic Museum and the library of the Neapolitan Society of Homeland History, though it’s mostly popular for Giotto’s historic frescoes.
+Inside the Armoury Room, visitors are also privy to Roman ruins that lay under a glass floor.
 Recommended by local insider Debbie Oakes

-If you like epic views, ancient ruins and rocky islands all in one go, Castello Aragonese should factor high on your radar.
-Located on a small island that’s connected to Ischia by a stone bridge, Castello Aragonese offers guided tours and access to the 11th-century crypt.
-The entire fortress is surrounded by blue waters, suspended between sky and sea.
-Its courtyards brim with clusters of olive trees and flowers, and it is one of the most visited castles in Italy – with good reason.
+If you like epic views, ancient ruins and rocky islands, Castello Aragonese should be on your radar.
+Located on a small island connected to Ischia by a stone bridge, the entire fortress is surrounded by blue water, suspended between sky and sea.
+Guided tours are available, including access to the 11th-century crypt.
+The courtyards, meanwhile, brim with clusters of olive trees and flowers, making this one of the most visited castles in Italy – understandably.
 Recommended by local insider Debbie Oakes